papicella/snyk-iac-workshop/README.md

 In this **hands-on** workshop we will achieve the follow

-* Fork a GitHub IaC repository
+* Step 1 Fork a GitHub IaC repository
-* Configure GitHub Integration
+* Step 2 Configure GitHub Integration
-* Add project to find vulnerabilities
+* Step 3 Add project to find vulnerabilities
-* Test using the Snyk CLI - Terraform Files
+* Step 4 Test using the Snyk CLI - Terraform Files
-* Test using the Snyk CLI - AWS CloudFormation files
+* Step 5 Test using the Snyk CLI - AWS CloudFormation files
-* Test using the Snyk CLI - Kubernetes YAML files
+* Step 6 Test using the Snyk CLI - Kubernetes YAML files
-* View Snyk IaC Rules
+* Step 7 View Snyk IaC Rules

 ## Prerequisites